sirkon/fancyfmt/README.md

 * fancyfmt mutates `[]byte{…}` literals if they only have numbers replacing them with hex numbers.
 * You may fix composite literals formatting (except the new line before the first item and after the last one) by adding a comment after an element.

+### PS

+This is a temporary fork of github.com/dave/dst until